busstoptaktik/geodesy/comments/000-comment.md

 ### Getting beefy

-Talking architecture and design philosophy out of thin air is at best counterproductive, so let's start with a brief example, demonstrating the Rust Geodesy idiom for converting geographical coordinates to UTM zone 32 coordinates.
+Talking architecture and design philosophy out of thin air is at best counterproductive, so let's start with a brief example, demonstrating the RG idiom for converting geographical coordinates to UTM zone 32 coordinates.

 ```rust
 fn main() {